Detecting errors early in the development process reduces the effort to obtain high-quality software.

 Additional benefits can be obtained by generating code from high-level models, including an improvement of software maintenance.
 Recent techniques to create a Domain Specific Language (DSL) have proven to effective in the development of embedded software.

 A DSL provides a single source from which a large number of artefacts can be generated, such as analysis models, code, tests, and documentation.
 This research is strongly related to ESI’s mission to create innovations that support the competitive strength of the high-tech industry.

-DSL techniques have been used to create a high-level language, called CoHLA, to allow the fast creation of co-simulations of cyber-physical systems which consist of software components (cyber) and physical components.
-For such a multi-disciplinary system it is important to allow early system-level analysis by means of the co-simulation of different types of models.
-DSL technology has also been used to create the ComMA approach for the rich specification of interfaces, including a protocol state machine and time constraints.
+The DSL technology has been used to create the ComMA approach for the rich specification of interfaces, including a protocol state machine and time constraints.
 Powerful tooling has been developed to analyze specifications and to allow monitoring of interfaces.
 ComMA is currently used by a few high-tech companies.
+In 2021, the ComMA tooling has been made publicly available in the open-source project CommaSuite of the Eclipse Foundation.
+Additional features have been added, such as simulation and test generation.